 • to expand the comparison by adding new countries.

-EUDO CITIZENSHIP co-director Jo Shaw has been awarded a prestigious European Research Council Advanced Investigator Grant for the CITSEE project.
-CITSEE (The Europeanisation of Citizenship in the Successor States of the Former Yugoslavia) will provide a comparative and contextualised study of the citizenship regimes of the seven successor states of the former Yugoslavia (SFRY) in their broader European context and will provide EUDO CITIZENSHIP with in-depth analyses of citizenship regimes in the western Balkans.
+Between 2009 and 2014, EUDO CITIZENSHIP co-director Jo Shaw held a prestigious European Research Council Advanced Investigator Grant for the CITSEE project.
+CITSEE (The Europeanisation of Citizenship in the Successor States of the Former Yugoslavia) offered a comparative and contextualised study of the citizenship regimes of the seven successor states of the former Yugoslavia in their broader European context.
+It provided EUDO CITIZENSHIP with in-depth analyses of citizenship regimes in the western Balkans.

-Recent books on citizenship in Europe published by EUDO CITIZENSHIP partners:
+Key books on citizenship published by EUDO CITIZENSHIP partners:

 Rainer Bauböck, Bernhard Perchinig, Wiebke Sievers (eds.)
 (2009) Citizenship Policies in the New Europe (2nd revised and enlarged edition), Amsterdam University Press